 Chasing History.
 Exploring Family Roots.
 Reading, Researching, and Writing.
 Crafting Books, Blogs, and Poetry.
+Capturing Images.
+Building Connections.
 Traveling the World.
-Capturing Images.

 “Letters are among the most significant memorial a person can leave behind them.” - Johann Wolfgang von Goethe